Please Read the Following Information Carefully.

 Asset Allocation Advice

 Retirement Advisor will provide fund-level recommendations if your plan sponsor has elected to make fund-level advice available.
-The fund-level advice provided by Morningstar Investment Management is limited to those investments offered by that employer.
+The fund-level advice provided by Morningstar Investment Management is limited to those funds and share classes of funds offered by that employer.
+The funds and their respective share classes have different fees and costs.
+Fees and costs, including expenses associated with funds and their share classes, will reduce any amount of money you make on your investments over time.
 Recommendations to the TIAA IRA or the TIAA Investment Solutions IRA are limited to the core investment options available, which currently consist of TIAA and certain affiliated investment products only.

 Retirement Age Advice